gateio/gateapi-java/docs/MarginApi.md

         Long from = 56L; // Long | Time range beginning, default to 7 days before current time Long to = 56L; // Long | Time range ending, default to current time Integer page = 1; // Integer | Page number
-        Integer limit = 100; // Integer | Maximum number of records returned in one list String type = "borrow"; // String | Filter by account change type.
-All types are returned if not specified. try {
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list String type = "borrow"; // String | Only retrieve changes of the specified type.
+All types will be returned if not specified. try {
             List<CrossMarginAccountBook> result = apiInstance.listCrossMarginAccountBook()
                         .currency(currency)